 ssh-agent configured to time out identities after a while,

 and you don't want to type your password just to run

 git fetch.
 I can't tell you how many times I've typed

 git fetch, only to be prompted

 for my key's password.
 How annoying!
-Wouldn't it be nice if I could tell Git to use the Git protocol for reading from a repository, and SSH for writing?
+Wouldn't it be nice if I could tell Git to use the HTTPS protocol for reading from a repository, and SSH for writing?

 After delving into the

 git-config manpage a bit, I discovered another gem similar to